cbpark/mcggh/README.md

 ## plot

-There are codes for making some histograms of generated event data in the `plot` directory.
+There are example codes for making some histograms using generated event data in the [`plot`](plot) directory.
 [ROOT](https://root.cern.ch/) is required to build them.